When to read this article

 - Hit

-Tabor click outside the field — the edit is saved immediately.
-The yellow highlight clears (if there was one); the confidence display jumps toManualfor that field. - Hit
+Tabor click outside the field — the edit is saved immediately. - Hit

 Save & Approveat the top when you're done.
 The document moves fromPending reviewtoApproved.